kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(9\) Make findings of fact and conclusions of law, and issue an initial decision.

 \(b\) *Limitations on the power of the administrative law judge.* The administrative law judge shall not issue an order of contempt, award costs to any party, or impose any sanction not specified in this subpart.
-If the administrative law judge imposes any sanction not specified in this subpart, a party may file an interlocutory appeal of right with the FAA decisionmaker pursuant to §13.219(c)(4) of this subpart.
+If the administrative law judge imposes any sanction not specified in this subpart, a party may file an interlocutory appeal of right with the FAA decisionmaker pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.219   Interlocutory appeals.|§13.219]](c)(4) of this subpart.
 This section does not preclude an administrative law judge from issuing an order that bars a person from a specific proceeding based on a finding of obstreperous or disruptive behavior in that specific proceeding.

 \(c\) *Disqualification.* The administrative law judge may disqualify himself or herself at any time.
-A party may file a motion, pursuant to §13.218(f)(6), requesting that an administrative law judge be disqualified from the proceedings.
+A party may file a motion, pursuant to [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.218   Motions.|§13.218]](f)(6), requesting that an administrative law judge be disqualified from the proceedings.

 \[Amdt.
 13-21, 55 FR 27575, July 3, 1990; 55 FR 29293, July 18, 1990\]